 OF THEIR SUPPORT & CONTRIBUTIONS.
 STREET CULTURE PEER HOMES ARE FUNDED THROUGH THE MINISTRY OF SOCIAL SERVICES.

 GLInn provides housing for young men 16 years of age and older.
 It offers these youth semi-independent living arrangements.
 It also provides housing service to these youth until the age of 24.
-The Ministry of Social Services has access to and funds 5 of the 6 beds.
+The Ministry of Social Services has access to and funds 5 of the 7 beds.

 Wendy’s was Street Culture’s second residential Peer Home to open and is the sister project to DOC’S. As such, Wendy’s adheres to the same processes, structure, standards, and philosophy as DOC’S.

-Available to CLSD (Community Living Service Delivery) involved young men and women between the ages of 16-21, currently in the care of the Ministry of Social Services.
+Jensen’s is available to CLSD (Community Living Service Delivery) involved young men and women between the ages of 16-21, currently in the care of the Ministry of Social Services.
 Staff work with the youth to develop life skills and move residents further along the spectrum of independence.
 Heavy emphasis is placed on case planning and integrated community development and connection.